VillainsRule4000/VillainsRule4000.github.io/README.md

 The very first Blooket hacks, coded by Glixzzy.
 ### blacketHackCompilation
 A ton of Blacket Hacks by different users.
 Credit given.
-### javaBookmarklets
+### bookmarkletSamples
 What it sounds like.
-If you have more, I'd love them!
+If you have more, I'd love them!<br>
+Also includes Premium upon request.